ngyiuwai/PolyU-COMP5940-Dissertation-Improve-UCR-Suite/README.md

 - *Need to run LB_Keogh : 92.36 %*
 - *Need to run Dynamic Time Wraping: 0.63 %*

-As you can see, *LB_Kim* only filter out 7.64 % of subsequences when find answer for long query.
-It is not useful.
+As you can see, *LB_Kim* only filter out 7.64 % of subsequences.
+It is not useful for long query.
 In the next step, I will try to improve the speed of UCR Suite by using lower resolution techniques and replacing *LB_Kim*.
-It is expected to be done before March 2020.
+It is expected to be completed before March 2020.

 *Regarding to Note 1, please note that the purpose of this project is to design a new lower bound to replace LB_Kim.
-True DTW and LB_Keogh2 are not the major concern in this project.
-I will complete the LB_Keogh2, but not intend to rewrite True DTW to make it more efficent.*
+True DTW and LB_Keogh2 are not the major concerns in this project.
+I will update LB_Keogh2, but not intend to rewrite True DTW to make it more efficent.*